-To use the rent escrow process, the dangerous condition must exist on the leased premises or in the common areas and must constitute, or if not promptly corrected will constitute, a fire hazard or a serious threat to the life, health or safety of the tenants (Section 9-9(b)).
+To use the rent escrow process, a dangerous condition must exist on the leased premises or in the common areas and must create, or if not promptly corrected will create, a fire hazard or a serious threat to the life, health or safety of the tenants (Section 9-9(b)).
 Examples of such conditions are (Section 9-9(b)):

 - Lack of heat, light, electricity, or adequate sewage disposal facilities